devimteam/microgen/README.md

 # Microgen

 Tool to generate microservices, based on [go-kit](https://gokit.io/), by specified service interface.
+The goal is to generate code for service which not fun to write but it should be written.

 ## Install
 ```